 What’s it really like:

 The actual presentations were a blast.
 Right from the beginning, when I’d cut a penny in half with the shears, I always knew that what I had to show them was going to be better than what they owned.
 One of the realities of selling Cutco is the simple fact that there’s nothing else like it on the market.
 I did presentations with individuals who owned the high end imported cutlery brands that my manager told me about in training, and those “competitor” products never matched up to the performance of Cutco.
-The performance of the product, the way in which the products are guaranteed, and the enthusiastic response that I would receive whenever I crossed paths with a Cutco owner who had been using the products for 20 or 30 years or more – those were the things that I was most proud of when I was a representative.
+The performance of the product, how the products are guaranteed, and the enthusiastic response that I would receive whenever I crossed paths with a Cutco owner who had been using the products for 20 or 30 years or more – those were the things that I was most proud of when I was a Cutco Sales representative.

 Learning the presentation was fairly easy – there was an adequate amount of time devoted to it in the initial training, and by the time I had done my first few presentations with people that I knew, I pretty much had it down pat.

-Some of the best reps in the office that I worked out of would make sales on about 80% of their appointments.
+Some of the best reps in the office would make sales on about 80% of their appointments.
 Others would make sales 20-30% of the time.
-And of course there were some people who didn’t sell anything at all.
-While this has led to some saying Vector Marketing is a scam, usually the reason for that is because they gave up after just a few days – in my opinion before they really gave it a fair shot.
+And of course, there were some people who didn’t sell anything at all.
+While this has led to some saying Vector Marketing is a scam.
+Usually the reason for that is because they gave up after just a few days – in my opinion, before they really gave it a fair shot.